Mrena/AnonymouseDiary/README.md

  - On Github while logged in into your Github account, you need to navigate to where this project is, and fork it.
  - Once a branch of this project has been created on your GitHub account, you can clone it, do your changes, and then push those changes to your branch.
  - After you have done with your changes, and you feel that you branch is ready to be merged with the main/master branch, you can send a pull request.

+ - Check the TODO file to see what needs to be done.